cinchapi/concourse/README.md

 [ConcourseDB](http://concoursedb.com) is a self-tuning database that practically runs itself.
 Concourse offers features like automatic indexing, version control and distributed ACID transactions to provide a more efficient approach to data management that is easy to deploy, access and scale while maintaining the strong consistency of traditional database systems.

+This is version 0.5.0 of Concourse.

+Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>` where

+* breaking backward compatibility bumps the major,
+* new additions while maintaining backward compatibility bumps the minor, and
+* bug fixes or miscellaneous changes bumps the patch.

 ## Quickstart
 ```java
 package org.cinchapi.concourse.examples;